isaacnmm/pestpolicy-hugo2XX/content/posts/do-dust-mites-bite/index.md

 ---
 title: Do Dust Mites Bite
-description: Dust Mites are tiny insects that have eight legs and a small head and they feed off flakes of dead skin shed by humans. - NB an adult human will shed about...
+description: Dust Mites are tiny insects that have eight legs and a small head and they feed off flakes of dead skin shed by humans.
 slug: /do-dust-mites-bite/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00